Look at these examples of Le Futur Proche dans le Passé, or how to say 'was/were going to' :

 e.g. Je suis allé faire mes devoirs.
 (I went to do my homework.)

-See also the previous lesson Aller + infinitive = to be going to (Le Futur Proche)
+See also the previous lesson Conjugate verbs in the near future in French using aller + infinitive (Le Futur Proche)

 Want to make sure your French sounds confident?